Electrical FSR: Transfer to BC

 If you are an Alberta Master Electrician, there is a separate certification process.

 FSR certification for Alberta Master Electricians

-The equivalent certification of an Alberta Master Electrician in BC is a class A field safety representative (FSR) certificate of qualification.
-A class A FSR certificate entitles the holder to submit declarations on behalf of their employer for any type of regulated electrical work.
+The equivalent certification of an Alberta Master Electrician in BC is a Class A FSR certificate of qualification, with a designation of BC Master Electrician.
+A Class A FSR certificate entitles you to submit declarations on behalf of your employer for any type of regulated electrical work.
 There are no voltage or ampere limitations.

-If you are an Alberta Master Electrician, you can obtain your class A FSR certification when you:
+If you are an Alberta Master Electrician, you can obtain your Class A FSR certificate when you: